morrisalp/unikud/README.md

 *"Ktiv male" (full spelling): The red letter is only used without vowels.*

+The core UNIKUD model uses a multilabel classification head as shown below:

 <p align="center">
 <img src="img/ohe.png" width="70%" height="70%" alt="Illustration of one-hot encoded target">
 </p>

 *Hebrew vocalization as multilabel classification: Each Hebrew letter may be decorated with multiple "nikud", which can be represented as a one-hot (binary) vector.
 UNIKUD uses this one-hot encoding as its target.
 The figure is condensed for clarity but UNIKUD's one-hot targets actually contain 15 entries.*

+See the "Experiments" tab on the UNIKUD DagsHub repository page for training and evaluation metrics.

 # Requirements